nikfio/LSTM_ASCII_maps/README.md

 	./src/TestNeuralNetwork --help

-If you have suggestions or comments, feel free to contanct me.
+If you have suggestions or comments, feel free to contact me.